IBM/dbb/Templates/Common-Backend-Scripts/README.md

 This script invokes the Wazi Deploy Deploy (with the Python Translator) command to deploy the content of a provided package with a Deployment Plan.

-If the pipelineBackend.config variables `publish=true` is set, the script checks for the package input file was automatically retrieved from wazideploy-generate.sh.
+If the `publish` parameter defined in the pipelineBackend.config file is set to true, the script checks for the package input file that was automatically retrieved from wazideploy-generate.sh.

 #### Invocation